 Employee churn is the best way to describe both employee turnover and attrition rates.
 What differentiates the two types of employee departures, what do they mean for your bottom line, and how can they be controlled?

-Both attrition and turnover decrease the number of employees on staff, but attrition is typically voluntary or natural — like retirement or resignation.
+Both employee attrition and employee turnover decrease the number of employees on staff, but employee attrition is typically voluntary or natural — like retirement or resignation.

-Just as the definitions between attrition and turnover are different, the costs associated with them are too.
+Just as the definitions between employee attrition versus turnover are different, the costs associated with them are too.

 There is overlap between the two types of churn though.

 Some employee attrition can cost as much as turnover.
 When a voluntary resignation requires a replacement, it’s not cheap to fill the position.
 The cost to replace an employee ranges from one-half to two times the employee’s annual salary.1

 For organizations above a normal attrition or turnover rate, these expenses may add up drastically.

 The Average Employee Attrition Versus Turnover Rates

 How do you know if your organization has normal attrition or turnover rates?
 As of July 2022, the average turnover rate across all industries was 3.9%.2 According to the April 2022 Gartner report, the total annual employee turnover will likely jump 20% compared to pre-pandemic averages.3 Turnover rates can vary depending on industries, see where your company stacks up compared to your industry average.